 The cost of the patent search for your invention(s) can pay dividends in controlling downstream costs of patent protection as well identifying early in a product launch cycle patents of your competitors.
 For our costs on patent searching see Patent Searching Costs .

-A patent search can be made prior to making a decision to launch a product embodying the invention and/or before making a decision to file a patent application for the invention.
+A patent search is usually conducted prior to making a decision to launch a product with new features and/or before making a decision to file a patent application for the invention.

 The searches should target those markets where you most expect to sell product or practice methods incorporating the invention.
-It is not economically feasible to search all country patent records nor is it economically feasible to search all patent records in a single country.
 Patent search strategies need to be carried out to optimize the field of the patent search.
-For example, searches of the US patent office database and a world patent index database may be suitable for the launch of a product launch in North America.
+For example, searches of the US patent office database and a world patent index database may be suitable for the launch of a product in North America.
 If you plan to manufacture in Canada, then the Canadian patent office should also be searched.

 Let Craig Wilson and Company assist you with the patent search and patent analysis.
-Let us provide you with a framework to consider the valuation of your invention.
+Let us provide you with a framework to consider the value of your invention to your business.

 For more information on our patent searching costs please see Patent Searching Costs.